 The use of programmatic ads isn’t just growing when it comes to video.
 As eMarketer revealed, U.S. programmatic digital display ad spending will increase 39.7% in 2016 and represent 67% of total digital display ad spending. eMarketer credits this growth to the increasing sophistication of programmatic technology and its ability to pair rich audience data with ad inventory and targeting.

 5. Effective Marketing is Cross-Device Marketing

 Brands that do not have an effective cross-device marketing strategy will surely fall behind their competitors.
-According to DMA, the average consumer is now connected through five addressable devices, but 69% of marketers say organizational challenges surrounding data make it difficult to create true cross-device seamlessness.
+In fact, 69% of marketers say organizational challenges surrounding data make it difficult to create true cross-device seamlessness.